Ethiopian–Adal War: Course of the war

-Dawit was stabbed to death in his bed by an unknown assailant at Debre Damo and his son and future emperor Prince Menas was captured by the forces of Imam Ahmad; the Empress was unable to react as she was besieged in the capital.
-During their defeat at the hands of the Ottomans at the 1541 Battle of Suez.
+Dawit's son and future emperor Prince Menas was captured by the forces of Imam Ahmad; the Empress was unable to react as she was besieged in the capital.
 The Portuguese forces would also be ambushed by the Adalites at the Battle of Massawa becoming the first encounter between the two groups.
-In 1543, a smaller number of Abyssinians soundly defeated the larger Adal-Ottoman army with the help of the Portuguese navy, which brought 400 musketeers led by Cristóvão da Gama via Massawa, a port in the province of Medri Bahri, an important port today in present-day Eritrea.
-However, Da Gama was captured in the Battle of Wofla and later executed.
+In February 1541, the Portuguese navy landed in Ethiopia 400 musketeers led by Cristóvão da Gama via Massawa, a port in Medri Bahri.
+The Portuguese went on to win battles, such as the Battle of Baçente, Jarte, Hill of the Jews which halted Adal's expansion.
+The turning point of the war seems to have begun at that moment.